Cangjians/libcangjie/docs/index.md

-libcangjie2 is a very simple library:
+libcangjie is a very simple library:

 * there is only one header to include: `cangjie.h`
 * everything happens by instantiating a `Cangjie` context, and then passing it to the various functions of the API.

-These pages will document proper use of libcangjie2.
+These pages will document proper use of libcangjie.
 Although the interesting part is the last of the list, we recommend you read them in order:

 1. the possible error codes (see errors.md)